AnthonyRuberto/Pb_Spz_singleCell/README.md

 ## Outputs

-In the event you do not want to perform the analysis, the .rds files from each step can be downloaded from Zenodo
+In the event you do not want to perform the analysis, the .rds files from each step can be downloaded from Zenodo available upon publication.

 ## Links